This guide outlines banking in the digital world.

 digital-first bank that won’t require them to take time out of their day to fill out mind-numbing forms.

-Impact on Time to Funding
+Time to Funding

 Whether they’re buying a home, a car, or something else, consumers no longer have